distance Matrix

 Request Params

-Key | Datatype | Required | Description |
+| Key | Datatype | Required | Description |

-arrival_time | string | Specifies the desired time of arrival for transit directions, in seconds since midnight, January 1, 1970 UTC.
-You can specify either departure_time or arrival_time , but not both.
-Note that arrival_time must be specified as an integer. | |
+| arrival_time | string | Specifies the desired time of arrival for transit directions, in seconds since midnight, January 1, 1970 UTC.
+You can specify either departure_timeorarrival_time, but not both.
+Note thatarrival_timemust be specified as an integer. | |

-departure_time | string | Specifies the desired time of departure.
+| departure_time | string | Specifies the desired time of departure.
 You can specify the time as an integer in seconds since midnight, January 1, 1970 UTC.
-If a departure_time later than 9999-12-31T23:59:59.999999999Z is specified, the API will fall back the departure_time to 9999-12-31T23:59:59.999999999Z.
+If a departure_timelater than 9999-12-31T23:59:59.999999999Z is specified, the API will fall back thedeparture_timeto 9999-12-31T23:59:59.999999999Z.
 Alternatively, you can specify a value of now, which sets the departure time to the current time (correct to the nearest second).
 The departure time may be specified in two cases: |

-- For requests where the travel mode is transit: You can optionally specify one of
+- For requests where the travel mode is transit: You can optionally specify one of departure_timeorarrival_time.
+If neither time is specified, thedeparture_timedefaults to now (that is, the departure time defaults to the current time).

-must be set to the current time or some time in the future.
+- For requests where the travel mode is driving: You can specify the departure_timeto receive a route and trip duration (response field: duration_in_traffic) that take traffic conditions into account.
+Thedeparture_timemust be set to the current time or some time in the future.
 It cannot be in the past.

 <div class="note">Note: If departure time is not specified, choice of route and duration are based on road network and average time-independent traffic conditions.
 Results for a given request may vary over time due to changes in the road network, updated average traffic conditions, and the distributed nature of the service.
 Results may also vary between nearly-equivalent routes at any time or frequency.</div>

-are limited to a maximum of 100 elements per request.
+<div class="note">Note: Distance Matrix requests specifying departure_time when mode=driving are limited to a maximum of 100 elements per request.
 The number of origins times the number of destinations defines the number of elements.</div>

 |

-| string | | Distances may be calculated that adhere to certain restrictions.
+| avoid | string | | Distances may be calculated that adhere to certain restrictions.
 Restrictions are indicated by use of the avoid parameter, and an argument to that parameter indicating the restriction to avoid.
 The following restrictions are supported:

-indicates that the calculated route should avoid indoor steps for walking and transit directions.
+- indoorindicates that the calculated route should avoid indoor steps for walking and transit directions.

 <div class="note">Note: The addition of restrictions does not preclude routes that include the restricted feature; it biases the result to more favorable routes.</div>